 Each device you use to access the Service is allocated a (user-configurable) identifier.
 When you access the Service, we record the device identifier, the IP address it used to connect, user agent, and the time at which it last connected to the service.

 Currently, we log the IP addresses of everyone who accesses the Service.
 This data is used in order to mitigate abuse, debug operational issues, and monitor traffic patterns.
 Our logs are kept for not longer than 180 days.
-Once Matrix is out of beta we will consider implementing log minimisation.

 Matrix homeservers share user data with the wider ecosystem over federation.